Javascript on your browser is not enabled.

 Q1: How do I "fire" an AI agent that isn't performing?

-In a multi-agent system, "firing" an agent means deprecating its API access or rewriting its system prompt from scratch.
-Just like a human employee, if an agent consistently fails to deliver quality output despite "coaching" (prompt refinement), you replace it with a better model or a different tool configuration.
+In a multi-agent system, "firing" an agent means deprecating its API access, rewriting its system prompt from scratch, or swapping the underlying foundational model (e.g., migrating from GPT-4o to Claude 4.6).
+Just like a human employee, if an agent consistently fails to deliver quality output despite coaching, you replace it with a better model or different tool configuration.

 Q2: Will "Agentic PMs" need to know how to code?